 Making a DIY dreamcatcher is a wonderful craft for everyone from beginners to the most skilled.
-Twining the yarn and placing the beads is a simple concept and based on your skill level these DIY dreamcatchers can easily become great works of art.
+Twining the yarn and placing the beads is a simple concept, and based on your skill level these DIY dreamcatchers can easily become great works of art.
 They are fun to give as gifts and mostly just a joy to create.
 We had a bunch of girls over to create a few and they each came out super unique and pretty.

-When I think of the woman I have become, there are a couple specific people I am always reminded of.
+When I think of the woman I have become, and there are a couple of specific people I am always reminded of.
 Women who’ve come alongside me and are always there to encourage my wildest of dreams.

 I immediately think of my mother, a few favorite teachers, and a dear old friend.
-If you are in need of a thoughtful Mother’s Day gift, or a little something for that favorite encourager in your life, this DIY dreamcatcher is a great way to say, “I appreciate you and thank you for coming alongside me.
+If you are in need of a thoughtful Mother’s Day gift or a little something for that favorite encourager in your life, this DIY dreamcatcher is a great way to say, “I appreciate you and thank you for coming alongside me.
 Thank you for helping me dream”.

 We decided to focus on a whole lot of bright bang for your crafting buck with this simple gift.